Human Service Programs for Pet Owners

 The York County SPCA encourages pet owners to have their pets microchipped.
 This provides a permanent form of identification for your pet in the event that they become lost and lose their collar or tags.
 A microchip (the size of a grain of rice) is implanted under the skin below the back of your pet’s neck.
 The implantation is painless and performed in just seconds.
 A scanner is then used to scan the animal and pick up the microchip that traces back to the owner.

 Microchipping is now recognized in Pennsylvania as a valid identification for a lifetime license, which means microchipped dogs can be registered for a lifetime license, eliminating the need for an annual county license.
-We offer microchip clinics at the shelter four times yearly.
-Check our event calendar for dates!
+At this time, microchipping is only offered through our spay/neuter clinic at the time of surgery.

 Lost and Found